-The app costs $2.99 and is one of the best alphabet apps available.
+The app is one of the best alphabet apps available.

 Grandma’s Preschool is a great virtual learning app with lots of fun, interactive learning games and activities for children to explore.
 There are 11 educational games, puzzles, and other challenges in this app.
 The topics covered include beginning sounds, matching, number words, colors, and more.
 There are also 13 educational videos.

-This app costs $3.99 and even includes an interactive classroom for kids to explore.
+This app even includes an interactive classroom for kids to explore.

 Lead the way by learning the fundamentals of early education: numbers, upper and lower case letters, colors, shapes and more.
 While kids play, they will develop skills such as creative thinking and working memory.
 Plus, the app has monkeys!
 In Rovers that kids can customize!
 What could be better than that?

-The app costs $2.99 and includes over 100 puzzles, games and activities.
+The app includes over 100 puzzles, games and activities.

 Fun tool for helping children learn the alphabet.
 Filled with creative and clever interactive activities, the app reinforces letters.
 The app is unique because it uses verbs as the keywords for each letter.
 Each letter has its own minigames and puzzles, too.

-The app costs $2.99 and is very child-safe.
+The app is very child-safe.
 Kids will also see both capital and lower case versions of each letter which will help them when they get ready to read.